AnnaManoleLNU/PWD---personal-web-desktop/src/js/components/memory-tile/README.md

 Fired When - The user left clicks on the tile.
 Does - flips the tile if it's not disabled.

+### Event - `keyboard` event on the tile.
+Fired When - The user selects a tile with tab in the memory game and presses enter on it.
+Does - flips the tile if it's not disabled.

 ## Slot
 One slot that can be used to store other HTML elements, in this example images.